GeorgiKirov04/Algorithmic-Crypto-Trading-Bot/README.txt

 Before running the chosen file, ensure you have completed Step 2 and configured the API keys in the credits.py file.

 Run the selected file.
-You can use the following command: python rewriting_the_code.py or python btctusd.py or just press Ctrl + f5
+You can use the following command: python rewriting_the_code.py or just press Ctrl + f5, while you have the script opened

 The program will now start, and a message stating "Connection opened" will appear in the console.
 The bot will continuously monitor the market and execute trades when the predefined criteria are met.